 What are Traces?

-A trace records the paths taken by requests (made by an application or end-user) as they propagate through multiple steps.
+A trace records the paths taken by requests as they propagate through multiple steps.
+Traces make it easy to debug issues and understand the flow of your application.

 When a span is created, it is created as one of the following: Chain, Retriever, Reranker, LLM, Embedding, Agent, or Tool.